Clip Snip to tray. Drag anywhere.

 Stays out of your way

-The tray appears when a file lands and auto-hides on your schedule — 30 seconds, 1 minute, 2 minutes, or never.
+The tray appears when a file lands and auto-hides on your schedule - 30 seconds, 1 minute, 2 minutes, or never.
+It always shows without taking focus, so it can't swallow a keystroke while you're typing.

 Theme-aware tray icon